 December 18, 2012

 Millions of U.S. women own businesses, and these firms show faster-than-average growth for jobs and revenue in seven of 13 major industries, including healthcare and social assistance.
-The healthcare and social services industry boasts both the biggest number and the highest concentration of women-led companies.
-This sector also shows the second-fastest growth in women-owned firms.
+The healthcare and social services industry boasts high numbers and high concentration of women-led companies.
+This sector also shows a fast growth in women-owned firms.

 Many women go into health services because they have "work experience" in this area, serving as virtual chief health & wellness officers for their household.
 Also, women may serve as caregivers for the elderly or disabled.
 Women can lead in this industry as they make daily health-related decisions and experience diverse aspects of healthcare administration.